 Classes

-You can define a class using the class
+You can define a class using the class keyword, and there’s built in support for your

 standard public, private and protected access control mechanisms: